 If you are turning 65 and are not covered under a health insurance plan through your employer or your spouse’s, you must enroll in Medicare during an initial enrollment period (IEP) that applies just to you.
 The period runs for a seven-month span beginning and ending on either side of your 65th birthday.
 The fourth month of the period is the month in which you turn 65.
 That is how you establish your window of opportunity.

 If you passed the age of 65 while covered under a plan through your or your spouse’s employment, you have a special enrollment period (SEP).
 The SEP covers any time before the employment ends, and for eight months thereafter.
 A word of caution here: employers with less than 20 workers may require employees turning 65 to enroll in Medicare and have the employer plan serve only as a backup insurer.

-What If I Missed The Deadline?
+What If I Missed The Deadline for Signup?

 If you failed to enroll during your initial or special period, you must enroll in a general enrollment period (GEP) which is in effect from January 1 to March 31 of each year.
 In such a case, you will be charged a penalty of 10 percent of the premiums for each full 12-month period after the end of your IEP and the beginning of the GEP.